J&J Medical Connect

 Study Design/Methods

 • At week 16, patients from either group who experienced <5% improvement from baseline in both swollen and tender joint counts were eligible for early escape (EE) to initiate/increase one of the permitted concomitant medications per investigator discretion.
-Patients in the TREMFYA group continued the randomized treatment and received placebo at week 16 to maintain blinding, and patients in the placebo group who qualified for EE received TREMFYA at weeks 16, 20, and q8w thereafter through week 44.
+Patients in the TREMFYA group continued the randomized treatment and received PBO at week 16 to maintain blinding, and patients in the PBO group who qualified for EE received TREMFYA at weeks 16, 20, and q8w thereafter through week 44.

 • The primary endpoint was an ACR20 response at week 24.